The Reward's Yours... The Man's Mine

 The Reward's Yours...
 The Man's Mine (La taglia è tua... l'uomo l'ammazzo io, also known as El puro) is a 1969 Italian spaghetti Western film directed by Edoardo Mulargia.

-It was shown as part of a retrospective on Spaghetti Western at the 64th Venice International Film Festival.
+It was shown as part of a retrospective on the spaghetti Western at the 64th Venice International Film Festival.

 Plot

 El Puro, an alcoholic gunslinger on whom hangs a $10,000 bounty, finds refuge in the home of a saloon dancer, Rosy.
 Five men go after him to kill him, but the killers kill Rosy, and El Puro finds a way to avenge her.